-An info-gap decision model is a meaningful analytical approach to uncertainty when it is so extreme and pernicious that it cannot be dealt with using common probabilistic methods (Ben-Haim, 2001).
-This often happens when data are so limited that the associated uncertainty is unmeasurable, so that the parameterization of the study system with a probability distribution is unattainable.
-An info-gap uncertainty model specifies the levels of uncertainty around each of the model parameters characterizing the system (Figure 6).
+An info-gap decision model is a meaningful analytical approach to uncertainty when it is so extreme and pernicious that it cannot be dealt with common probabilistic methods (Ben-Haim, 2001).
+This often happens when data are so limited that the associated uncertainty is hard to get, so that the parameterization of the study system with a probability distribution is unattainable.
+An info-gap uncertainty model specifies the levels of uncertainty around each of the model parameters characterizing the system (Box S4 in Appendix A).
 The parameters are settled as nominal points and, after defining a domain of uncertainty, a window or "horizon" of uncertainty is specified around each nominal point.
-These levels of (decision) uncertainty are therefore assessed relative to a performance criterion (i.e., the minimum acceptable state of the system).
+These levels of decision uncertainty are therefore assessed relative to a performance criterion (i.e. the minimum acceptable state of the system).
 Decisions that cause the system to attain or exceed the performance criterion over a wide range of uncertainty are said to be "robust" or "immune to failure".
-The other type of immunity deals with decisions that shift the nominal points of the system below the performance criterion.
-These decisions are not desirable in general, but because a decision spans several possible outcomes, there is always the possibility that the product of the decision is wrong.
 A question thus remains: what is the smallest level of uncertainty that one needs to assume so that a desirable outcome is possible (but not guaranteed)?
 Decisions that do not require large amounts of uncertainty to meet this possibility are said to be "opportune" or "less immune to success".
-There is often a trade-off between decisions that are optimal (i.e., maximize the criterion) and those that are robust to uncertainty (Moilanen et al., 2006; Moilanen and Wintle, 2006).
+There is often a trade-off between decisions that are optimal (i.e. maximize the criterion) and those that are robust to uncertainty (Moilanen et al., 2006; Moilanen and Wintle, 2006).
 Thus, Regan et al. (2005) and McDonald-Madden et al. (2008) have shown that decisions in endangered species management could change as uncertainty increases or when management criteria change.